amanchoudhri/amanchoudhri.github.io/_posts/2025-07-19-muon-update-proof.md

 thumbnail: muon.png
 filetitle: muon-update-proof
 ---
+*This article expects comfort with undergraduate linear algebra.
+It aims to be explicit and self-contained, with proofs of useful lemmas included in the appendix.*

-In Jeremy Bernstein's great post [Deriving Muon](https://jeremybernste.in/writing/deriving-muon), he motivates the weight update for the Muon optimizer using a constrained optimization problem.
+In Jeremy Bernstein's great post [Deriving Muon](https://jeremybernste.in/writing/deriving-muon), he motivates the weight update for the [Muon optimizer](https://kellerjordan.github.io/posts/muon/) using a constrained optimization problem.
 He gives the solution for the optimal weight update, but I wasn't sure how he arrived at it.

-In this post, I provide a quick optimality proof of the solution using only basic linear algebra.
+In this post, I provide an optimality proof of the solution.
 If you're already familiar with Muon and the constrained optimization problem used to derive its weight update, [click here](#a-proof-of-optimality) to jump to the proof.

 ## A quick recap of Muon